Skip to content

 The original registration mark is restored

 The vehicle the registration mark was removed from will usually be returned to its original age-related registration mark automatically.
-So hope you kept those number plates as it's at this stage that you can pop them back on the vehicle.
 DVLA updates their records and sends you an updated log book (V5C).

 5